nate-maxwell/solaire/README.md

-# solaire
+# Solaire
-An IDE for DCC scripting.
+A python script editor for DCC development.